 Tobacco control in India: Enforcement strategies and challenges

 How to cite this article: Satyarup D, Kumar M, Dalai RP, Bal SC, Panda S. Tobacco control in India: Enforcement strategies and challenges.
-J Global Oral Health, doi :10.25259/JGOH_34_2022
+J Global Oral Health 2022;5:119-3.

-This paper focuses on the various legislations passed by Government of India to curb the use and sale of tobacco products.
+This paper focuses on the various legislations passed by Government of India to curb the sale and use of tobacco products.
 The laws have gotten stricter with every passing day and enforcement has also tightened.
-However, still a vast majority of the Indian population continues the use tobacco.
+However, still a vast majority of the Indian population continues to use tobacco.
 Hence, more efforts need to be directed to limit this menace.

 India is the world’s third largest producer of tobacco and its second largest consumer.
 Tobacco in India is consumed in both smoked and smokeless form but the burden posed from use of smokeless form exceeds that of smoked form.
 266.8 million Indians are found to practice some form of tobacco use.
 Although the use of tobacco poses a significant public health concern, control of tobacco use is complicated by its contribution to commerce.